omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 5.md

 “Oh, I had to help out someone”

-“You always do that”, the wife said and fell back asleep.
+“You always do that.”
+The wife said and fell back asleep.

-“A good story, no?”, the monk commented.
+“A good story, no?”
+The monk commented.
 “A drunk person will lose all reason and do whatever their instincts tells them to do”

-“I don’t know”, I said, “would some alcohol really make someone do all that?”
+“I don’t know.”
+I said “Would some alcohol really make someone do all that?”

 The monk chuckled.
 “You may still be a bit too young to understand”